NHL-B/Gpixel-GSPRINT4521-Characterization/README.md

 ## EMVA Standard 1288

-The different parameters that describe the characteristics and quality of a sensor are gathered and coherently described in the [EMVA 1288](https://www.emva.org/standards-technology/emva-1288/).
+The different parameters that describe the characteristics and quality of a sensor are gathered and coherently described in the [EMVA 1288](https://www.emva.org/standards-technology/emva-1288/) (Release 3.1).

 I would highly recommend that you carefully read and understand this document before starting any operation.